drbitboy/nat/README.md

 ## Caveats I

-There are exceptions to all of this, e.g. see Caveats II below, but the basic scheme described above is how the 'net works.
+There are exceptions to all of this, e.g. see Caveats II below, but the basic scheme described here is how the 'net works.

 ## General background

-"There is no problem than cannot be solved in software with another layer of indirection."

 All hosts in an IP network addressing scheme are peers; that is, each host communicates, at the IP level, with all other hosts in the same way, which is via TCP/IP connection.